News is a notoriously tricky business to make money from.

-The £13mln company, which joined AIM last Thursday, owns Entertainment Daily, the celebrity news and gossip site, which attracts millions of viewers every month.
+The £13mln company, which joined AIM in the first quarter of 2019, owns Entertainment Daily, the celebrity news and gossip site, which attracts millions of viewers every month.

-Its stable now also boasts popular satirical news site and TV show the Daily Mash after it struck a £1.2mln deal to buy out its owner, Mashed Productions, earlier this month.
+Its stable now also boasts popular satirical news site and TV show the Daily Mash after it struck a £1.2mln deal to buy out its owner, Mashed Productions, as part of the listing process.

-For those out there who love the Daily Mash’s tongue-in-cheek headlines and witty remarks, fear not, Digitalbox chief executive and publishing veteran James Carter has no plans to tinker with the content.
+For followers who love the Daily Mash’s tongue-in-cheek headlines and witty remarks, fear not, Digitalbox chief executive and publishing veteran James Carter has no plans to tinker with the content.